HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 # Reproducible Scripts for the publication:

-Drost HG, Gabel A, Grosse I, Quint M (2014). __Active maintenance of phylotranscriptomic hourglass patterns in animal and plant embryogenesis__ Mol.
+Drost HG, Gabel A, Grosse I, Quint M (2014). __Evidence for active maintenance of phylotranscriptomic hourglass patterns in animal and plant embryogenesis__ Mol.
 Biol.
 Evol.
 (In Review)

 ## Performing Divergence Stratigraphy